readium/readium-lcp-server/README.md

 ## [lcpserver]

-A License server implements [Readium Licensed Content Protection 1.0](https://readium.org/lcp-specs/releases/lcp/latest).
+A License server implements [Readium Licensed Content Protection](https://readium.org/lcp-specs/releases/lcp/latest).

 Its functionalities can only be accessed after client authentication.